jackiehjm/stx-docs/doc/source/developer_resources/backup_restore.rst

         #.
 (Optional) Reinstall storage nodes.

     #.
-Re-apply applications (e.g. OpenStack) to force pods to restart.
+Wait for Calico and Coredns pods to start.
+Run the
+        ``system restore-complete`` command.
+Type 750.006 alarms will disappear one at a time, as the applications are being auto-applied.

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 OpenStack application backup and restore